 Which of her series are for you?

 If you love your angels a little dark and wicked, the best-selling Her Angel series is for you.
 Or if you like strong, powerful, and dark vampires then try the Vampires Realm series or any of her stand-alone vampire romance books.
 If you’re looking for vampire romances that are sinful, passionate and erotic then try the best-selling London Vampires series.
 Seven sexy and sinful Greek god brothers can be your new addiction in the Guardians of Hades series.
 Or how about four hot alpha shifter brothers in her Cougar Creek Mates series?
+If growly bear shifters are more your thing then check out Black Ridge Bears series.
 Or if you prefer huge detailed worlds filled with hot-blooded alpha males in every species, from elves to demons to dragons to shifters and angels, then take a look at her Eternal Mates series.

 Find Felicity or get in touch through the following places: